Proportionally Representative Clustering: Towards an Axiom Capturing Proportional Representation

+The idea of proportional fairness was further strengthened to core fairness that requires that there is no set of agents of size at least $\ceil{n/k}$ that can demand a more preferred location for a center~\citep{LLS+21a}.
 One rationale for proportional fairness is explained in the following example{, which was} first presented by \citet{MiSh20a} and then reused by \citet{LLS+21a}.
 We reuse the same example.

-\begin{example} Consider a set of data points/agents.
+Consider a set of data points/agents.
 The agents are divided into 11 subsets of clusters each of which is densely clustered.
 One cluster of agents has size 10,000.
 The other 10 clusters have sizes 100 each.
 The big cluster is very far from the smaller clusters.
-The small clusters are relatively near to each other. \end{example}

-\citet{MiSh20a} and \citet{LLS+21a} are of the view that any set of centers that satisfies a reasonable notion of proportional fairness would place 10 centers for the big cluster and 1 center serving the small clusters.
+The small clusters are relatively near to each other. \citet{MiSh20a} and \citet{LLS+21a} are of the view that any set of centers that satisfies a reasonable notion of proportional fairness would place 10 centers for the big cluster and 1 center serving the small clusters.
 Next, we point out that proportional fairness and core fairness do not necessarily satisfy this minimal requirement{, which we formalize via the \emph{unanimous proportionality} axiom below.}

-\begin{definition}[Unanimous Proportionality (UP)] $X \subseteq \M$ with $|X| = k$ satisfies \emph{unanimous proportionality} if $\forall S \subseteq \N$ with $|S| \geq \ell\lceil \frac{n}{k} \rceil$ and each agent in $S$ has the same location $x\in \X$, then $\ell$ possible locations closest to $x$ are selected. \end{definition}
+\begin{definition}[Unanimous Proportionality (UP)] $X \subseteq \M$ with $|X| = k$ satisfies \emph{unanimous proportionality} if $\forall S \subseteq \N$ with $|S| \geq \ell \ceil{\frac{n}{k}}$ and each agent in $S$ has the same location $x\in \X$, then $\ell$ possible locations closest to $x$ are selected. \end{definition}

-UP captures a principle that \citet{CFLM19a} were seeking that requires that \emph{``any subset of at least $r\ceil{n/k}$ individuals is entitled to choose $r$ centers''}.\footnote{In the term unanimous proportionality, unanimous refers to the condition where a set of agents have the same location, and proportionality refers to the requirements that such agents get an appropriate number of centers in proportion to the number of agents.} The following example shows that proportional fairness~\citep{CFLM19a} and core fairness~\citep{LLS+21a} do not imply Unanimous Proportionality.
-Similarly, it can be shown that the fairness concept proposed by \citet{JKL20a} does not imply unanimous fairness.
+UP captures a principle which \citet{CFLM19a} highlighted as desirable --- in their words, one which requires that \emph{``any subset of at least $r\ceil{n/k}$ individuals is entitled to choose $r$ centers.''}\footnote{In the term unanimous proportionality, unanimous refers to the condition where a set of agents have the same location, and proportionality refers to the requirements that such agents get an appropriate number of centers in proportion to the number of agents.} The following example shows that proportional fairness~\citep{CFLM19a} does not imply unanimous proportionality.
+Similarly, it can be shown that the fairness concept proposed by \citet{JKL20a} does not imply unanimous proportionality.